 Listening to the LEAK Stereo 230 Integrated Amplifier…

-I performed my testing with the LEAK Stereo 230, the Martin Logan Motion XT F100 floorstanding speakers (Click the link for the review or click here to buy at Crutchfield), a Pro-Ject X1 B turntable (Click to read the review or click here to buy at Crutchfield) and a Sonos Port (Click the link to read the review or click here to buy at Crutchfield), using the digital coax input to test the DAC.
+I performed my testing with the LEAK Stereo 230, the Martin Logan Motion XT F100 floorstanding speakers (read the review), a Pro-Ject X1 B turntable (buy at Crutchfield) and a Sonos Port (read the review), using the digital coax input to test the DAC.

 One of the tracks that stood out to me while listening to the LEAK 230 was Eric Clapton’s After Midnight from his 2021 release The Lady in the Balcony: Lockdown Sessions, which I listened to on vinyl with the built-in phono section.
 This album is one of the best new recordings that I have heard in recent memory, and it in many ways serves as Clapton revisiting his Unplugged classics.
 At the start of the track, the stand-up bass being played by Nathan East comes through strong, and you can not only feel the bass, but feel how it is setting the tone for the rest of the track before Clapton and the rest of the band come in.
 The phono section of the integrated amplifier allows the track to have plenty of dynamics as you go from that bass sound to Clapton’s acoustic guitar.